wpadover/secret-santa/README.md

 ###Description

 Takes in a list of participants and sends an email to them with their secret santa assignments.
-Each person will get one person to give a gift to, and will be the recipient for one more person.
+Each person will get one person to give a gift to and will be the recipient for one more person.

 ###Usage